aleexnm/FlaskDB/README.md

 ```

 ```NOTE: flask needs to be runnning always for the app to work```

 ```NOTE 2: it is important to keep every file on the respective folder in order for the app to run correctly```

+## To Run This App

+Download the code as .ZIP, SSH or any other method and save it on the directory where Flask is installed.
+Then open PyCharm and open the whole project (Should be all in one folder) and run the app.py file on your IDE (or compiler).
+The program should run locally.